-Can You Stay Close To Your Ex’s Friends After A Breakup?
-Here’s What The Experts Say
+Can You Still Be Friends With Your Ex’s Pals After You Break Up?
+Here’s What Experts Say

 When my college boyfriend and I broke up (multiple times), it was strange to navigate how to handle talking about the split with my friends.
 We came from the same friend group.
 I had one friend in particular who was definitely his friend who my ex introduced me to, and she and I became very close.
 When he and I broke up, I wondered, "Can you stay close to your ex’s friends?"
 Even though I became close with the friends who I initially met through him, those friends and I ended up being in the same sorority, so naturally they felt more "my" friends than "his."
 But, we still had tons of shared memories as a friend group, and I worried about how my breakup would affect my friendships.